ForEvolve/forevolve.github.io/_posts/en/2018-07-13-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-3.md

 ![Enable Azure Storage static website](//cdn.forevolve.com/blog/images/2018/Azure-storage-enable-static-website.png)

-_Note that, as of this writing, not all regions supports the `static website (preview)` option._
+> Note that, as of this writing, not all regions support the `static website (preview)` option.
+I used `Canada (central)`.

-At this point, Azure created a `$web` container in the Storage Account and we will deploy our files in there.
+At this point, Azure should have created a `$web` container in the Storage Account.
+That's where your website files should be uploaded.

 ### Testing the setup

-Using [Azure Storage Explorer](https://azure.microsoft.com/en-ca/features/storage-explorer/) or the `Storage Explorer (preview)` blade, in the `$web` blob container, we will upload an `index.html` file to test this out.
+Using `Azure Storage Explorer` or the `Storage Explorer (preview)` blade, in the `$web` blob container, we will upload an `index.html` file to test this out.

+> [Azure Storage Explorer](https://azure.microsoft.com/en-ca/features/storage-explorer/) is a helpful tool that I recommend you to install if you plan on using Azure Storage.
+>
+> There is also a **Visual Studio Code** plugin, for you VSCode enthusiasts out there, named: [Azure Storage](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestorage) that does more or less the same thing from inside VS Code.

 Here is the code of the `index.html` page I uploaded: